eosnetworkfoundation/evm-public-docs/cloud/README.md

 ### Environments
 There are currently two environments, a staging environment using the testnet chain and a production environment using the mainnet chain.

-Chain | Environment
+Environment | Chain
 --- | ---
-Mainnet | Production
+Production | EOS EVM Mainnet
-Testnet | Staging
+Staging | EOS EVM Testnet

 The cloud network infrastructure is intentionally kept identical between all environments to increase the likelihood that bugs are discovered before changes are deployed to production.